 "Coach" means an individual, with coaching endorsement or authorization as required by lowa law, employed by a school district under the provisions of an extracurricular athletic contract or employed by a nonpublic school in a position responsible for an extracurricular athletic activity.
 "Coach" also includes an individual who instructs, diagnoses, prescribes, evaluates, assists, or directs student learning of an interscholastic athletic endeavor on a voluntary basis on behalf of a school or school district.

-A volunteer coach is an unpaid person who holds a coaching authorization or a coaching endorsement and who is acting under the direction of an employed coach and who has the knowledge and approval of the school administration.
+A volunteer coach is an unpaid person who holds a BOEE Coaching License and who is acting under the direction of an employed coach and who has the knowledge and approval of the school Board.

 Student Activity Fund